zenXD45/mangaverse/README.md

-# Firebase Studio
+# MangaVerse

-This is a NextJS starter in Firebase Studio.
+An immersive manga reader app designed for a captivating reading experience.

-To get started, take a look at src/app/page.tsx.
+This is a Next.js app generated with Firebase Studio.